 More Popular Kalanchoes to Try:

 Cut a small length of a leaf with a sterilized cutting tool like a knife or scissors.

-Place it on top of well-drained and moist soil and wait for some time to see the growth of a new plant.
+Place it on the soil surface of well-drained and moist soil and wait for some time to see the growth of new plants on the sprouting leaf.